eventsbne/eventsbne.me-generated/generated/events/2018/02/15/327faefd71b14dcdda6431f0ff81569f1d3128129457a518b248538e4847a088/index.md

   codeOfConduct: null
 layout: event
 title: Brisbane Tech Newbies Monthly Meetup
-date: null
+date: '2018-01-25T13:30:29.243Z'

 ---
 <p>Arrival from 5:45pm for a 6:15pm start.</p> <p>Details of speakers to come shortly.</p> <p>As always, we'll have a range of drinks and some delicious dinner for you, as well as some great talks and opportunities to chat with the other Tech Newbies</p>